 All labs and classrooms have full access to the Internet.
 Classrooms are equipped with computers and interfaces for students to plug their laptops in when doing class presentations.

-The IDM Lab is a student-run and managed direct and interactive marketing agency on both the Pleasantville and New York City campuses.
+The IDM Lab is a student-run and managed direct and interactive marketing agency on the New York City campus.
 Students learn to apply classroom theory to achieve client goals.
 Under the supervision of marketing faculty, internships are available to qualified undergraduate and graduate students who work on real time, real life client marketing challenges.
 Students also compete in an International Direct and Interactive Marketing Collegiate ECHO plan development challenge sponsored Marketing Edge, formerly by the Direct Marketing Educational Foundation.
 Labs are equipped with state of the art computers, specialized market research tools and software.
 The IDM Lab sponsors guest speakers at regularly scheduled events on career development and marketing opportunities.
 For more information, please visit the IDM Lab website.